-We define "PP&E and related costs" as used in this Note 5 primarily as property, plant and equipment write-downs, subsequent adjustments to fair value for assets classified as held for sale, subsequent (gains) or losses on sales of property, plant and equipment, related parts and supplies on such assets, and deferred major maintenance costs, if any.
-We define "Other restructuring costs" as facility carrying costs, equipment and inventory relocation costs, lease or other contract termination costs, and other items, including impaired intangibles attributable to our restructuring actions.
+We define have defined "PP&E and related costs" as used in this Note 54 primarily as property, plant and equipment write-downs, subsequent adjustments to fair value for assets classified as held for sale, subsequent (gains) or losses on sales of property, plant and equipment, related parts and supplies on such assets, and deferred major maintenance costs, if any.
+We define "Other restructuring costs" as lease or other contract termination costs, facility carrying costs, equipment and inventory relocation costs, lease or other contract termination costs, and other items, including impaired intangibles attributable to our restructuring actions.